Synternet/pubsub-js/README.md

 Welcome to the documentation for the JavaScript SDK for the Data Availability Layer by SyntropyNet!
 This SDK allows seamless integration with our Data Availability Layer solution, enabling you to leverage real-time data streams in your JavaScript applications.
 With the JavaScript SDK, you can unlock the power of the Data Availability Layer and harness real-time insights for your data-driven projects.

-`[syntropy-pubsub-js](https://github.com/SyntropyNet/pubsub-js)` is a TypeScript library for the Syntropy DataMesh project that allows you to subscribe to existing data streams or publish new ones.
-This library is built on top of the NATS messaging system and provides a convenient way to integrate your TypeScript applications with the Syntropy DataMesh platform.
+`[syntropy-pubsub-js](https://github.com/SyntropyNet/pubsub-js)` is a TypeScript library for the Syntropy Data Availability Layer project that allows you to subscribe to existing data streams or publish new ones.
+This library is built on top of the NATS messaging system and provides a convenient way to integrate your TypeScript applications with the Syntropy Data Availability Layer platform.

 ## Installation